Cost Transfer Guidelines for Federal Awards

 - Signature or email approval of the cost transfer request form by PI/PD.

 - Documented approval by the budget manager for any requested transfer to an account not managed by the PI/PD.

 The GA will submit completed cost transfer requests to the Business Office (non-payroll changes) or to Human Resources (payroll related changes).
 Transfer of payroll expenses may require an adjustment to OPE (Other Payroll Expenses) in the general ledger; the GA will work with the Business Office to finalize the cost transfer as needed.

-Cost transfers for personnel expenses will not be processed after effort has been certified (see Time and Effort Reporting Policy), or to expend available remaining grant funds.
+Cost transfers for personnel expenses will not be processed after compensation has been certified (see Compensation and Compensation Review for Federal Grants Policy), or to expend available remaining grant funds.

 Administrative cost transfers that are required to correct data entry errors need not be approved the PI.

 Late cost transfers (over 90 days from the original transaction date) suggest a failure of the PI/PD to take appropriate action and will therefore be elevated to the Dean for additional review and approval.
 Late cost transfers that result in erroneous advances or reimbursements from the sponsoring agency will be corrected in accordance with the Federal Funds Payment and Cash Management Policy.
 If the final financial report has been submitted to the sponsoring agency, a cost transfer to the project will not be processed, but an approved cost transfer from a sponsored project account will be processed; this may require a revised financial report.